 - LULU and ACQUA will have a $39.99 four-course Thanksgiving meal.
 More info here and here.

 Remember: It’s a holiday, so be sure to tip the staff pretty great as, even though you are wonderful, they would probably rather be with their family rather than brining you extra gravy.

 More: Need a place to stay in Palm Springs and the Coachella Valley?
-Book now and SAVE BIG with out affiliate partner, hotels.com.
+Book now and SAVE BIG on Palm Springs area hotel rooms with our affiliate partner, hotels.com.